NobodysNightmare/screeps-ai/README.md

 If `true`, power is sold on the market rather than being refined.

+#### `Memory.onlySellToNpcs`

+If `true`, no trading will be performed with other players.
+Market code will only consider NPC traders to sell resources.

 ### Constructions

 Multiple structures and structure groups can be pre-planned.